stjude-dnb-binfcore/sc-rna-seq-snap/analyses/de-go-analysis/README.md

-(a) compute differential expression (DE) results for each cell type in the cohort, (b) generate volcano plots to visualize and summarize DE patterns, and (c) perform Gene Ontology (GO) enrichment analysis using clusterProfiler to interpret the biological functions associated with the DE gene sets.
+(a) compute differential expression (DE) results for each cell type in the cohort, (b) generate volcano plots to visualize and summarize DE patterns, and (c) perform Gene Ontology (GO) enrichment analysis using clusterProfiler to interpret the potential biological functions associated with the DE gene sets.

 Together, these steps provide a complete workflow for identifying, visualizing, and functionally characterizing transcriptional changes at the cell‑type level.